 “We’re trying to help them and they just don’t get it.”

-the top issues raised year after year is designers’ desire for the business community to value design more.
+One of the top issues raised year after year is designers’ desire for the business community to value design more.
 And yet I have also seen people in business management express frustration at the outcomes of working with designers:

 “Designers are only concerned about winning awards.”

 “The design looks good, but I can’t read it.”